 - Extension Tubes

 - White Balance Cards 18% Gray Grey Card.
 Use for Video, DSLR and Film.
 Custom Calibration Camera Checker Cards.

 - PhotoVision target-style collapsible gray card.

-- Also note that many manufacturers make their camera bags gray on the inside – this is NOT a coincidence!
-You can pull out a removal panel from your bag and use that in a pinch.
+- Also, note that many manufacturers make their camera bags gray on the inside – this is NOT a coincidence!
+You can pull out a removable panel from your bag and use that in a pinch.

 It is really handy to have an incident light meter.
 If you don’t have one now here are some of the options available:

 - Luxi for all – This is a slick little device that for only $29.95 turns your iPhone into an incident meter.
 I’ve tested it side-by-side with my regular meter and it was pretty close (within a third of a stop) most times.
 If a full handheld meter is out of the budget, for now, you might want to consider this option.

 - Sekonic L-308S – I have the predecessor to this model and it works great.
 This is about the simplest version of an incident meter you can get.
 It doesn’t do fancy stuff like store things in memory, or calculate ratios though so if you want advanced features, look at one of the more expensive models.